prodigy803-dusra/Workout-Tracker/README.md

 - Completed every set last time?
 A **suggestion banner** nudges you forward:
   *"Try 87.5 kg x 6"* (+2.5 on your heaviest set)
 - **Assisted machine awareness** — for exercises like dip assist and pull-up assist, progress means *less* assistance.
 The banner flips: *"Try reducing assist to 25 kg × 8"*
+- **Stagnation detection** — same weight for 3+ sessions triggers an orange nudge to push past the plateau
 - Estimated 1RM **trend chart** on each exercise detail page — watch your strength curve rise over weeks and months
+- **Resume interrupted workouts** — close the app mid-session?
+A banner offers to pick up where you left off

 ### 📑 Own Your Program
 - Create custom workout templates — your split, your way
 - Each template has **slots** (exercise positions) with one or more **exercise options**
 - Prescribe default sets (weight / reps / RPE / rest) per slot
+- Set **target rep ranges** per slot for real-time feedback during workouts
 - 11 built-in program templates from real training programs to get you started
 - **⏰ Workout Reminders** — schedule recurring weekly push notifications, your days, your time